The Challenge of Hiring Anti-Bribery Compliance Leaders

 We Know Your Competition

 Recruiters have their finger on the pulse of industry in terms of compensation and incentive packages: By geography, size of company and industry.
 We know who’s doing what, who’s going where and what they’re getting paid.
 We help you put together the right package to convince a high-performer to come to work for you.

 We Can Help You Even After the Job is Filled

 Why stop recruiting after you fill the job?
 If you and your staff focus on the core business but have a recruiter who is always looking to fill gaps in your team, you will be on a path to continuous improvement.
 Don’t hire one at a time, hire always.
 Recruiters allow you this potential.

 Nothing makes me happier than seeing the perfect “marriage” of employer and candidate, particularly in anti-bribery compliance.
 Watching companies put resources in this valuable area and seeing professionals succeed in their careers is such a satisfying aspect of my work.
 I hope to hear from you soon – and yes, I’ll be happy to answer all of these questions again.

 Maurice Gilbert is Managing Partner of Conselium Executive Search, which specializes in placing Compliance Officers and Legal Counsel for clients in the U.S., Europe, Latin America and Asia Pacific.
-Maurice is also CEO of Corporate Compliance Insights, a worldwide publication devoted to governance, risk and compliance issues.
-Maurice can be reached at email@example.com.
+Maurice is also the founder and former CEO of Corporate Compliance Insights, a worldwide publication devoted to governance, risk and compliance issues.
+Maurice can be reached at firstname.lastname@example.org.